 As an ancient Celtic symbol, the symbolic meaning of fish (salmon, specifically) dealt with knowledge, wisdom, inspiration and prophecy.
 Ancient Celts believed the salmon derived its wisdom from consuming the sacred hazel nuts from the well of knowledge (Segais).
 Further, they believed to eat the salmon would mean gaining the wisdom of the well too.

 In ancient Eastern Indian mythology, the fish is a symbol of transformation and creation.
 This is observed in the ancient flood myth in which Vishnu transformed himself into a fish (Matsya) to save the world from a great flood.
 In this form, he guided king Manu's boat (which contained the select few survivors and seeds of life to re-create the world after the flood subsided) to safety.

 Ancient African creation myths tell of Mangala, the creator, planting seeds in the cosmic womb.
 From these seeds two fish erupted, and were set forth into the cosmos upon the waters of creation.
 We see from this myth the symbolic meaning of fish yet again deals with fertility and creativity by embodying a new phase of initial life. ( click here for other twin symbols).

-Furthermore, in Buddhism, the fish symbolizes happiness and freedom.
-Also the fish makes an appearance as one of the eight sacred symbols of the Buddha: 1) Conch, 2) Lotus, 3) Parasol, 4) Wheel, 5) Knot, 6) Pair of Golden Fish, 7) Banner of Victory, 8) Vase.
+Furthermore, in the Buddhist way of thought, the fish symbolizes happiness and freedom.
+Also the fish makes an appearance as one of the eight sacred symbols of the Buddha:

 An Important Note About Signs, Symbols and Their Meanings